utilitywarehouse/swaggerui/docs/wiki/architecture-stuff/Broadband Architecture.md

-# This is the header for Broadband Arch
+# header

-This is text underneath it
+Hello, world!

-## This is a subheader
+## subheader

-This is text under a subheader, below is a diagram
+This is a subheader

-thsi was added in code works

 ![diagram](./diagram.png)